dy66323/dy66323.github.io/_pages/about.md

 # 🔥 News
+2025.09:  🎉🎉 Our work about the hydrogel transistor has been accepted by *Science*!
+Many thanks for the mentorship of Prof. Zhang and Prof Malliaras, and the great teamwork with my colleagues!
 - *2025.06*: &nbsp;🎉🎉 I successfully passed my PhD dissertation defense in June 2025 and received an outstanding rating!
 Many thanks to the defense committee, my supervisors, and my fellow colleagues!
 - *2024.10*: &nbsp;🎉🎉 Our work about the stretchable, enhancement-mode PEDOT:PSS organic electrochemical transistors has been published on *Applied Physics Letter*.
 - *2024.10*: &nbsp;🎉🎉 Our work about the stretchable transistors for wearable in-sensor computing has been published on *Nature Electronics*.